microsoft/CCF/NOTES.md

 **Seems best, simple and low overhead**

+#### What goes in the nonce?

+- `Commit Nonce/Secret := Digest(Ledger Secret[TxID], TxID)`

+Granular, unique per-Tx.

+- `Commit Nonce/Secret := Digest(Ledger Secret[TxID@Previous signature], TxID@Previous signature)`

+Same nonce for all transactions between `Sig` and `next(Sig)` => fewer nonces if we decide to store them.

+But more difficult for a node to derive the nonce, must find signature that immediately precedes transaction.
+Unless we tag each Tx with the TxID of the previous signature.

+Intuition of difficulties around rekey, but no obvious counter-example.

+#### Can the nonce go in the ledger?

+To make sure the ledger alone is enough to produce commit receipts (assuming transparent user claims!), we could store the nonces in either their own transaction, or a signature, from time to time.

+It must not be a signature, signatures can only contain a signature!

+If we store the nonces, having them per signature rather than per transaction may be attractive.

 # TxID in receipt

 ## How can a user trust a receipt is for a specific TxID?